 To provide interest rate stability for planned major projects, in 2007 the Port entered into three forward starting payment agreements (aka SWAPS) starting in 2011 totaling \$230 million with third-party partners.
 Although the planned projects have not moved forward, the SWAPS are still in place and the Port was required to deliver variable rate bonds totaling \$80 million in 2011, \$130 million in 2012, and \$20 million in 2013 to match to the SWAPS.
-Alternatively, the Port could terminate the SWAPS at market value, which would cost the Port approximately \$86.6 million as of September 30th, 2015.
+Alternatively, the Port could terminate the SWAPS at market value, which would cost the Port approximately \$50.1 million as of September 30th, 2018.
 The Port has sufficient variable rate debt outstanding to match these swaps as required by state law.
 An increase in overall interest rates would reduce the cost of terminating these SWAPS, and could result in the SWAPS providing value to the Port.
 The Port continues to monitor the SWAP valuations and will take the best course of action to minimize the risk and cost to the Port.
+The Port canceled the Morgan Stanley swap on December 2016 at no cost to the Port.

-Port's financial measures indicate how well the Port plans and executes its operations, capital budget and financing.
+The Port's financial measures indicate how well the Port plans and executes its operations, capital budget and financing.
 The measures are shown in Section VII.